apjanke/vscode-octave-hacking/README.md

 ## Author

 Octave Hacking is written by [Andrew Janke](https://apjanke.net).
 The project home page is <https://github.com/apjanke/vscode-octave-hacking>.

+Thank you to the [GNU Octave](https://octave.org) folks for writing Octave!

 Octave Hacking logo produced by [funny.pho.to's Matrix Image Generator](http://funny.pho.to/matrix-image-generator), based on the original [Octave logo](https://www.gnu.org/software/octave/img/octave-logo.svg) by the Octave Developers.

 The grammar for syntax highlighting is a lightly customized version of the [TextMate Octave.tmLanguage grammar](https://github.com/textmate/matlab.tmbundle/blob/master/Syntaxes/Octave.tmLanguage).

+Andrew is also the maintainer of [Octave.app](https://octave-app.org/), a "native Mac app" distribution of GNU Octave.
+The Octave Hacking VS Code extension is compatible with Octave.app.

+## Contributing

+Development happens on GitHub at <https://github.com/apjanke/vscode-octave-hacking>.

+Bug reports, feature requests, and bugfix PRs are welcome.
+For other changes, like adding new features or code design changes, please post an [issue in the issue tracker on GitHub](https://github.com/apjanke/vscode-octave-hacking/issues) to discuss it first.